leegilmorecode/llm-image-assertions/README.md

 > Note: If you choose to run the tests you will be charged for usage as they run against Amazon Bedrock.

-You can find the associated article here: x
+You can find the associated article here: https://medium.com/@leejamesgilmore/validating-ai-generated-images-using-ai-and-amazon-bedrock-cfe5aba07579

 ### Running the Example